spear-sim/spear/docs/coding_guidelines.md

 int index = names_to_indices.at("name");
 ```

-**Headers should not contain implementations.** The only exceptions to this rule are templated classes and functions, and header files that contain only trivial single-line functions (i.e., where putting the implementations in the header avoids the need for a source file entirely).
+**Headers should not contain implementations.** The only exceptions to this rule are templated classes and functions, and headers that contain only functions with trivial single-line implementations (i.e., where putting the implementations in the header avoids the need for a source file entirely).
 In the case of templated classes and functions, the header must contain declarations at the top of the file, and then definitions after.